 The meaning of these two stories of educators' resistance to brutal power goes beyond the particularity of Jewish history.
-The Holocaust was a tragic laboratory of human spirit and a prism through which hidden aspects of humanity have revealed.
-It opens a universal discussion about the role of educators in any society in days of crisis and destruction.
-How educators, everywhere, can and should respond to a genocide?
-It brings forward the principal question what we expect from educators in the face of injustice and oppression.
-What is their responsibility?
-Whom they are accountable to and about what?
-Should they be active members in resistance movements because they are educators and share the responsibility of human future?
-It is an open invitation to educators who are aware of history and its meaning to join this discussion; it is not only about the past, but also about their own responsibility to the future of their own society.
+The Holocaust was a tragic laboratory of the human spirit and a prism through which hidden aspects of humanity were revealed.
+It opens a universal discussion about the role of educators in any society in times of crisis and destruction, particularly their responses to injustice and oppression.
+For example, how can and should educators respond to a genocide?
+What is their personal and professional responsibility in such circumstances?
+To whom are they accountable and about what?
+Should they be active members in resistance movements because they are educators and share the responsibility for preparing future generations?
+I extend an open invitation to educators who are aware of history and its meaning to join this discussion: it is not only about the past but also about their own responsibility to the future of their own society.

+It is my hope that a comparative discussion of Korczak’s and Katzenelson's stories will open the door to a better understanding of the realities of the Holocaust and the meaningful role educators can have in teaching it; I hope it will also foster a crucial discussion of our future.